SurrealDB University is LIVE! Master the future of data

 What sort of relation will that be?
 Let’s continue the story to find out.
 As you read it, try to imagine how you would create them in a database.

 One morning, the poor nobleman went into the forest to hunt for his dinner.
 He had no luck, and eventually fell asleep.
-He hearn a sound and woke up to see a ferocious bear heading straight towards him - a bear that could talk!
+He heard a sound and woke up to see a ferocious bear heading straight towards him - a bear that could talk!

 The nobleman begged for his life.
 “Oh please, sir bear, spare me and let me live!”